 The Town's Sidewalk Plan was first adopted in 1980.
-Since that time there have been at least two periods of significant new industrial, commercial and residential development in Manchester.
-Because development has extended to previously undeveloped areas and away from the Town center, the Planning and Zoning Commission reviewed the Sidewalk Plan considering current conditions and anticipated future trends.
-Our sidewalk and curb policies, and the location map that will serve as a guide for the implementation of this Plan, have been revised to reflect these new realities.
+Since that time there have been at least twoseveral periods of significant new industrial, commercial and residential development in Manchester.
+Because As development has extendged to previously undeveloped areas and away from beyond the Town center, the Planning and Zoning Commission periodically reviewsed the Sidewalk Plan considering current conditions and anticipated future trends.
+Our sidewalk and curb policies, and the location map that will serves as a guide for the implementation of this Plan, have been revised to reflect these new current realities condition.
 The Plan articulates policies for where new sidewalks should be installed; effectively and sensibly deals with new installations in developed areas; sets guidelines on how and whether to decide to remove sidewalks in certain areas, identifies priorities for filling in gaps and/or extending the existing system; and provides guidance on what types of curbs should be installed in various locations or conditions.